akto-api-security/Documentation/getting-started/helm-deploy.md

 1. Run the following to get Akto dashboard url `kubectl get services/akto-dashboard -n dev | awk -F " " '{print $4;}'`
 2. Open Akto dashboard on port 8080. eg `http://a54b36c1f4asdaasdfbd06a259de2-acf687643f6fe4eb.elb.ap-south-1.amazonaws.com:8080/`
 3. For good security measures, you should enable HTTPS by adding a certificate and put it behind a VPN.
 If you are on AWS, follow the guide [here](https://docs.akto.io/getting-started/aws-ssl).

+## Migrate Mongo Instance
+If you have previously installed Akto via CloudFormation template, and you want to move to Helm, please execute the following steps.
+This guide should be used only if you are NOT using AWS Traffic Mirroring.
+If you are indeed using AWS Traffic Mirroring, please contact us at support@akto.io.

+1. Go to AWS > EC2 > Auto Scaling Groups and search for `Akto`.
+2. Edit all autoscaling groups and set min/max/desired to 0.
+3. This shuts down all existing Akto infra and just leaves Akto-Mongo running.
+4. __[Optional - If you want to delete CloudFormation Stacks once migration completes]__ - We have to "clone" this Akto Mongo Instance.
+You can create an AMI and launch a new instance with the same AMI.
+Alternatively, you can also -
+   - Go to AWS > EC2 > Instances > Search for "Akto Mongo instance".
+Launch a new instance using this template.
+   - SSH on new Mongo and run `sudo su -` and then `docker stop mongo`.
+   - Run `rm -rf /akto/infra/data/` on new Mongo.
+   - Copy `/akto/infra/data/` from old Mongo instance to this new Mongo instance at the same directory location of `/akto/infra/data/` using SCP
+   - Run `docker start mongo`
+6. If you have installed Akto's K8s agent in your K8s cluster in the previous CloudFormation setup, please run `kubectl delete -f akto-daemonset-config.yml` to halt the traffic processing too.
+8. Use the private ip of this Mongo instance while installing helm chart (refer [Install Akto via Helm](./helm-deploy#install-akto-via-helm) section)
+9. Once you setup Akto via Helm chart, try logging in with your previous credentials and check the data.
+All your data must be retained.
+10. Change the `AKTO_NLB` to the output of `kubectl get services/flash-akto-runtime -n staging -o jsonpath="{.spec.clusterIP}"`
+11. Run `kubectl apply -f akto-daemonset-config.yml`
+12. Confirm Akto dashboard has started receiving new data.
+13. Please **Do Not Delete** AWS CloudFormation Stacks.
+This will delete the Mongo Instance too and you'll lose the data.
+If you want to delete AWS CloudFormation stacks, please setup new a duplicate Mongo Instance from step (4).
+Use private IP of this new instance for step (6).